 10. Clean and Remove Crayon Marks from Walls

 Thankfully, we’re past the scribbling-on-the-wall stage of parenting.
-In the past, when crayon marks were accidentally added to the wall decor, I would generously sprinkle a wet cloth with baking soda and then gently wipe the wall with the cloth until the crayon marks disappeared.
+In the past, when crayon marks were accidentally added to the wall decor, I used baking soda to remove the unwanted drawings.
+Here’s how to do that…

-11. Clean and Brighten Enameled Pots
+11. Clean and Brighten Pots

-To clean the interior, I fill a pot with water (about 3/4 of the way full), add 1/3 cup of baking soda, bring the water and baking soda to a boil, and then turn off the heat.
-After about 30 minutes, I dump the dirty water, sprinkle the wet interior generously with more baking soda, scrub the surface with a textured sponge, and then rinse the interior with fresh water.
+- To clean the interior, fill a pot with water (about 3/4 of the way full), add 1/3 cup of baking soda, bring the water and baking soda to a boil, then turn off the heat.

 12. Deodorize Wooden Cutting Boards

 I love to use salt and a lemon to deodorize my wooden cutting boards, but that’s not the only simple formula that will deodorize a board.
-Sprinkle baking soda onto a wooden cutting board, scrub the baking soda over the surface, and rinse with fresh water.
+Here’s another way to clean smelly cutting boards…

 13. Clean the Bottom of the Oven